CableRobotGraphSim: A Graph Neural Network for Modeling Partially Observable Cable-Driven Robot Dynamics: Approach

 The first control of $U^*$ is then executed and the MPPI process is repeated again to compute the next optimal control sequence.
 The GNN model and MPPI controller naturally work well together, since the GNN can natively simulate all rollouts in parallel on GPUs.
 In this work, $f_{sim}$ is substituted with the proposed trained GNN model.
 The cost function used is

-where $d_{L_1}(\cdot)$ is the \textit{obstacle-aware} 2D manhattan distance of the current center-of-mass (CoM) to the goal, $d_{collision}(\cdot)$ is the minimum distance between the robot end caps and the obstacles, and $\alpha_1$ and $\alpha_2$ are the respective cost weights.
+where $d_{L_1}(\cdot)$ is the \textit{obstacle-aware} 2D manhattan distance of the current center of mass (CoM) to the goal, $d_{collision}(\cdot)$ is the minimum distance between the robot end caps and the obstacles, and $\alpha_1$ and $\alpha_2$ are the respective cost weights.

 The MPPI controller serves as an effective data generator due to its stochastic sampling and ability to produce meaningful locomotion.
 This is advantageous for learned models, which require broad coverage of the state–control space to avoid overfitting and bias.
 Previously, tensegrity control relied on hand-crafted gaits~[\cite{johnson-tensegrity}] or random actions that failed to induce motion.
 In this work, the MPPI controller operates in a loop: (i) train a GNN model, (ii) execute the controller with the updated model over a task, and (iii) record and add resulting trajectories to the dataset.
 This process is repeated across iterations while tracking model accuracy and task-level metrics such as success rate and completion time.